The Best Way to Change Car Insurance Companies

 Find the cheapest companies in your area:

-While you're collecting quotes, think carefully about whether you should change your coverage or if there are any new discounts that you may be eligible for.
-For example, maybe the value of your older vehicle has dropped enough that you can remove collision coverage, or your driving has improved and you qualify for a safe driver discount.
-Or maybe you're not driving as much and you could save money by switching to a pay-per-mile or telematics policy.
+Before you start collecting quotes, think through if you need any coverage changes or if there are any new discounts that you may be eligible for.
+For example, maybe the value of your older vehicle has dropped low enough that you can remove collision coverage.
+Or perhaps your driving record now qualifies you for a safe driver discount.
+If you're not driving as much, you might save money by switching to a pay-per-mile or telematics policy.

 2. Contact your current car insurance company